Non-stick dishes can be the handiest yet worryingly fragile items in your kitchen.

 Use a Soft Sponge

-The effects worsen when you’re also using harsh cleaning detergents to scrub off the food particles.
+The effects worsen when you also use harsh cleaning detergents to scrub off the food particles.

-Always use cleaning pads that are labeled “non-stick pan safe” because your cookware doesn’t exactly need hard scrubbing with stiff sponges.
+Always use cleaning pads labeled “non-stick pan safe” because your cookware doesn’t need hard scrubbing with stiff sponges.

 Use Mild Dish Soaps